Vignon-Adjanohoun/rails-api-boilerplate/README.md

 # Rails API Boilerplate + VueJS Homepage

-Rails API Boilerplate is a boilerplate project for a JSON RES API and homepages with VueJs.
+Rails API Boilerplate is a boilerplate project for a JSON REST API and homepages with VueJs.
 It can be used for creating an API for a mobile application and simple homepage describing what the mobile app does.

 ## Features